ksu-cs-textbooks/cs-zero/content/x-cis115-labs/3-basic-python/04-using-print/_index.md

 ## Printing On the Same Line

 What if we want to display multiple `print(expression)` statements on the same line?
-To do that, we must add an additional option the `print(expression)` statement - the `end` option.
+To do that, we must add an additional option to the `print(expression)` statement - the `end` option.

 For example, the following code will produce output all on the same line: